 - Pannenkoekenhuis Upstairs – a four-table café that is quintessential Amsterdam and only serves pancakes.

-- Bar Fisk – a sea-side ambience and a menu inspired by Tel Aviv.
+- Bar Fisk – a seaside ambiance and a menu inspired by Tel Aviv.

 - La Perla for delicious Neapolitan pizza.